minima-global/minidocs/docs/runanode/selectplatform/manualnode.md

 ![mds_login](/img/runanode/mds_login.png#width50)

-2. To get your **password** - return to your desktop command line/terminal where the Minima logs are running and enter
+2. If you set one, use the password you set as your `-mdspassword` when starting the node.
+To check your **password** you can return to your desktop command line/terminal where the Minima logs are running and enter

 ```
 mds